777388/PTSD/README.md

 # PTSD
 Backtrack to previous positions with the first backtracking to the last, modifying and consolidating until unified as 1 letter.
+Past a certain point it's shepherds speech

 Also does statistics, be sure to alter the edit axis if you plan on using it for art, there are 2 statistics plottings, the second one is best modified at scale